Here are some suggestions to help you benefit the most from your

 - To allow for optimal benefit, please communicate immediately if you feel discomfort so that another approach may be taken.

 - This time is exclusively for you.
-I will respect your need for conversation or quiet.
+I will respect your need for silence or conversation.

 - Be on time.
 If you arrive in a rushed state, it may take longer to relax.